kevinngth/kevinngth.github.io/README.md

 [ ] animate the portfolio page to make projects slide around

-[ ] add more description to my projects

 [ ] flip-card to show project description & links in mobile view